SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Enumerations.rst

 Swift enumerations also support many of the features described in :doc:`ClassesAndStructures`:

-* :newTerm:`initializer methods`, to provide a default enumeration member
+* :newTerm:`initializers`, to provide a default enumeration member
 * :newTerm:`computed properties`, to provide additional information about the current enumeration member, and
 * :newTerm:`instance methods`, to provide utility functionality